mehdi-fathi/eloquent-filter/README.md

 - Eloquent Filter recognizes every param of the queries string.
   Maybe you have a query string that you don't want to recognize by Eloquent Filter.
 You can use `ignoreRequest` for his purpose.
   But we have a clean solution to this problem.
 You can set param `request_filter_key` in the config file.
-  Therefore every query string will recognize by the `request_filter_key` param.
+  Therefore, every query string will recognize by the `request_filter_key` param.

         'request_filter_key' => '', // filter